Starting the Pill: How About Now?

 If you thought you had to wait until Sunday, think again.

 Sometimes old ideas die hard.
 One good example is that you have to start taking the pill on a Sunday, or start it five days after your period begins.
 But research has shown that this is just plain wrong.
 Here’s the truth about when you can start taking the pill (spoiler alert, it’s whenever you want).
 And remember, for free or low-cost access to the pill (and all the other methods of birth control), visit your nearest The Right Time health center.

 Out with the old…

 In the old days, health care providers often advised people starting the pill to wait until the next Sunday, or even until five days after the start of their next period.
-Couples were told to use condoms or not have sex in the meantime.
-Unfortunately, some of these folks became pregnant while they were waiting to start their new method and sure enough, studies showed that a delay in starting to use the pill, ring, or patch is one of the most common reasons for unintended pregnancies.
+People were told to use condoms or not have sex in the meantime.
+Unfortunately, some of these folks became pregnant while they were waiting to start their new method and sure enough, studies showed that a delay in starting to use the pill, ring, or patch resulted in pregnancy.

 …In with the new.